ryanzmr/DBExportHub/EXPORT_CONFIGURATION_GUIDE.md

 2. Check that your filter criteria aren't too restrictive
 3. Ensure you have proper permissions to access the requested data
 4. For large exports, allow sufficient time for processing
+5. If an export fails, check the error message for specific details
+6. For memory-related issues, try a more restricted set of filters
+7. If the application becomes unresponsive, refresh the page and try again with different parameters